Pirum-Systems/engineering-manager-interview/eligibility.md

 * tech debt: what is a good strategy to either avoid or manage tech debt over time

-* developer well-being: how can the team flourish and stay positive even in the advent of unexpected delays/issues
+* developer well-being: how can the team flourish and stay positive even in the advent of unexpected delays/issues, additional requirements, etc.